aegross/beast-slayer/README.md

 # beast-slayer

 This project was a text-based game for Computer Programming.
+(10th Grade)

 It's a python file, so to run it, you'll have to copy the path into the Command Prompt.
 Steps: